pratyushjdhv/iitm-tds/README.md

+# GitHub User Data Analysis: Sydney's Top Developers

+## Overview

-- **Data collection**: Data on GitHub users and their repositories in Sydney with over 100 followers was gathered using the GitHub API, ensuring accuracy and completeness.
+This repository contains comprehensive data on GitHub users in Sydney with over 100 followers, along with detailed information about their public repositories.
+The data was collected using the GitHub API, ensuring accuracy and up-to-date information.

+## Key Insights

-- **Key insight**: Surprisingly, developers with concise bios and more collaborative projects had higher follower counts.
+- **Follower Trends**: Surprisingly, developers with concise bios and more collaborative projects tend to have higher follower counts.
-- **Recommendation**: To attract more followers, developers should maintain active, well-documented repositories with a concise and engaging bio.

-# GitHub User Data in Sydney

-This repository contains data scraped from the GitHub API on users in Sydney with more than 100 followers, as well as information on their public repositories.
-The data includes details such as usernames, bios, public repository counts, and the programming languages they use.
+- **Language Popularity**: (You can add specific insights about popular programming languages once you analyze the data)
+- **Repository Characteristics**: Well-documented and actively maintained repositories correlate with higher engagement.

-## Contents
+## Repository Contents

-1. `users.csv` - Contains details on each user, such as:
+1. `users.csv`: Detailed user information including:
    - Username (`login`)
    - Full name (`name`)
-    - Company (`company`)
+   - Company affiliation (`company`)
-    - Location (`location`)
+   - Location details (`location`)
-    - Contact details and bio (`email`, `bio`)
+   - Contact information (`email`)
+   - Bio (`bio`)
-    - Github stats like follower count, repository count, etc.
+   - GitHub statistics (follower count, repository count, etc.)

-2. `repositories.csv` - Lists details of each user’s recent repositories, including:
+2. `repositories.csv`: Information on users' recent repositories:
    - Repository name and creation date
+   - Engagement metrics (stars, watchers)
-    - Stars, watchers, primary language
+   - Primary programming language
-    - Project and wiki status, and license information
+   - Project and wiki status
+   - License information

-3. `README.md` - This file, providing an overview of the data and recommendations.
+3. `README.md`: This file, providing an overview, insights, and usage guidelines.

-## How to Use
+## How to Use This Data

-The data can be analyzed to:
+### For Researchers and Data Scientists:
-1. Study trends in followers based on user attributes.
+- Analyze follower trends based on user attributes.
+- Study the popularity of different programming languages in the Sydney developer community.
+- Investigate factors that contribute to higher engagement and visibility on GitHub.

+### For Developers:
+- Gain insights into successful GitHub profiles in the Sydney tech scene.
+- Understand what types of projects and activities attract more followers.
-2. Examine popular programming languages and project setups.
+- Learn about popular technologies and project setups among top developers.
-3. Identify factors that might boost visibility and engagement.

-The `users.csv` and `repositories.csv` files are structured directly from the GitHub API, ensuring the most up-to-date and accurate reflection of each user's profile and activity.
+## Data Collection Methodology

+- **Source**: GitHub API
+- **Criteria**: Users located in Sydney with >100 followers
+- **Data Accuracy**: Information is directly sourced from GitHub, ensuring high accuracy and relevance.

+## Recommendations for Developers

+Based on our analysis:

+1. Maintain an active GitHub presence with regular contributions.
+2. Focus on creating well-documented, collaborative projects.
+3. Craft a concise, engaging bio that highlights your expertise and interests.
+4. Engage in open-source contributions to increase visibility.

+## Future Work

+- Regular updates to keep the dataset current.
+- Deeper analysis of repository characteristics and their impact on follower counts.
+- Comparative studies with other major tech hubs globally.

+## Contributing

+We welcome contributions to this project!
+If you have suggestions for improvements or additional analyses, please open an issue or submit a pull request.

+## License

+(Add your chosen license information here)

+---

+For any questions or collaborations, please contact [Your Contact Information].